hydecorp/push-state/doc/source/mixin/setup.md

 A `Set` of `Element`s.
 We use this to keep track of which links already have their event listeners registered.
-TODO: can we guarantee that we won't find the same link twice?

 ```js